 - Dr Philip Owende (Assistant Head of Academic Affairs, TU Dublin)

-- Professor Anne Scott (former Vice President for Equality, Diversity and Inclusion, NUI Galway)
+- Professor Anne Scott (former Vice President for Equality and Diversity, University of Galway)

 The Report can be accessed in the column on the right-hand side of this page, along with relevant additional documentation.

 The HEA is committed to addressing gender inequalities in higher education and to supporting Irish Higher education institutions (HEIs) to create an inclusive culture and environment where individuals are able to thrive, irrespective of gender.
 Two policy documents, the 2016 HEA National Review of Gender Equality in Irish Higher Education Institutions and the Gender Action Plan 2018-2020, have been developed in recent years to inform the implementation of a gender equality framework in Irish higher education (HE).